tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 Trailing far behind, as suspected, is the shallow autoencoder.
 It simply lacks the capacity to capture the structure of MNIST.
-The vanilla autoencoder fares comparatively well, securing the 1st place together with the sparse autoencoder and the vq-VAE.
+The vanilla autoencoder fares comparatively well, securing 1st place together with the sparse autoencoder and the vq-VAE.
 Both of the latter do not seem to suffer from their latent space restrictions in this regard.
 The VAE and beta-VAEs, on the other hand, do achieve a higher error, due to their restrictions.
-In addition, the sampling process in the VAEs introduces noise that harms the reconstruction error.
+Besides, the sampling process in the VAEs introduces noise that harms the reconstruction error.

 We will see later if reconstruction ability is a good proxy of performance on the other tasks.